 Lou has recently completed her Kundalini Level 1 teacher training course at Amrit Nam Sarovar.
 Last year she completed The Path of Light, the first level in the self-mastery course The Masters’ Way, which has been created by In’Easa mabu Ishtar working with the Ascended Masters of Light.
 This year she is taking The Path of Love, the second level.

-Lou teaches Hatha Yoga, Womb Yoga, Yoga Nidra, Restorative Yoga and Seasonal Yoga.
+Lou teaches Hatha Yoga, Well Woman Yoga, Yoga Nidra, Restorative Yoga and Seasonal Yoga.

 Liz Egre teaches Seniors Yoga on Mondays 10:15 to 11:30am.

 Robert Dunham teaches Beginners Hatha Yoga on Thursday evenings 6-7pm

 Heidi has been teaching yoga to toddlers and primary aged children for 12 years.
 She has completed training with June’s Yoga, Calm for Kids and Peaceful Babes.
 Her classes introduce children to yoga in a fun, relaxed and non-competitive environment.
 Classes include postures, stretching, storytelling, songs, mindfulness, breathing, relaxation and chanting.

 Classes are held on a Thursday afternoon.
 Toddler class (2.5 to 4.5 years) is from 2pm to 2:30pm and Kids class (4 to 10 years) is from 4pm to 4:40pm.